WordPress/sustainability/contribute.md

 ### Github

-We use [GitHub](https://github.com/wordpress/sustainability/) to list and track our projects and share information with other teams.
-In our [roadmap](https://github.com/orgs/WordPress/projects/134/views/1) and [list of issues](https://github.com/WordPress/sustainability/issues) you can take a look at our ongoing projects.
+We use [GitHub](https://github.com/wordpress/sustainability/) to track [admin tasks](https://github.com/WordPress/sustainability/issues?q=is%3Aissue+is%3Aopen+label%3Aadmin), projects and ideas on our [roadmap](https://github.com/orgs/WordPress/projects/134), and [discuss](https://github.com/WordPress/sustainability/discussions) important topics and priorities.

 ## What do you need to contribute